128technology/docs/docs/intro_downloading_iso.md

 ## Introduction

-With your purchase of a SSR license, you will have obtained a set of credentials used to access the Session Smart Routing software.
-These credentials, in the form of a username and password will be used to access the software assets.
+With your purchase of a SSR license, you are provided a set of credentials used to access the Session Smart Routing software.
+These credentials, in the form of a username and password are used to access the software assets.

 Juniper Session Smart Networking provides the following workflows for the installation process: